 The second question most people ask when it comes to 10w30 and 5w30 is whether the former is better than the later or vice versa.
 Notice that from the above description, the best oil for your car will be determined by many factors, some of which are; manufacturer’s recommendation and where you live.

 Both oils are great.
 However, for great performance in all seasons, 5w30 is better than 10w30 because of the discussed reasons.
 Also, the 5w30 engine oil saves the user fuel money because it is very economical as it produces less drag on moving parts of the car.

 On the other hand, for cars with high mileage, or old cars, in other words, the 10w30 is better than the 5w30 because it seals old pipes which are damaged by wear and tear.

 The main purpose of motor oil is to ensure friction between engine components is reduced, making sure the engine lasts longer.
-Viscosity is the main determinant of what category a particular engine oil will fit.
+Motor oil viscosity is the main determinant of what category a particular oil will fit.